JCSDA/jedi-docs/docs/using/jedi_environment/containers/container_overview.rst

 it does not rely on the linux user namespaces and other features (for example, SetUID) that Singularity requires.
 This is what makes it unsuitable for HPC since it achieves containerization instead by means of the root daemon.
-However, these linux features are not yet supported by Mac OS and Windows.
-So, in short, Docker can run natively on laptops and PCs running Mac OS or Windows whereas Singularity cannot.
+However, these linux features are not yet supported by macOS and Windows.
+So, in short, Docker can run natively on laptops and PCs running macOS or Windows whereas Singularity cannot.
 Our recommendation for these systems is to use JEDI docker image directly.
 The images are publicly hosted on the `Docker Hub <https://hub.docker.com/>`_.